-Almost nine out of ten electrical fires are caused by products, either through misuse or faults.
+Every year a number of deaths and injuries in UK homes are caused by faulty electrics and electrical equipment.
+And nearly nine out of ten electrical fires are caused by products, either through misuse or faults.

-The last few years have seen an increase in the number of counterfeit and substandard electrical products on the market.
+The last few years have seen an increase in the number of counterfeit and sub-standard electrical products on the market.
 Hair styling products, mobile phone chargers and electronic games are among the top electrical fakes.
 Counterfeit electrical goods almost always contain incorrect or faulty parts that can overheat or break just days after purchase, increasing the risk of fire or electric shock.

 Many people see cheap electrical goods as a bargain but if the product does turn out to be fake these goods are, at best, a waste of money.
 At worst, they could result in a house fire, severe injury or even the death of a loved one.
 The increase in the popularity of online shopping makes it even easier for dodgy goods to slip through the net.

 The best way to protect yourself from substandard and counterfeit goods is to buy your electrical products from reputable retailers, on the high street or via their websites.

-However, there are precautions you can take when buying from less well-known sellers.
+However, there are precautions you can take when buying from less well known sellers.